Can I Eat Expired Black Garlic?

 Can I consume Black Garlic if it has been kept in the fridge for over 1 year?

 If Black Garlic has been refrigerated for over a year past the expiry date but within 180 days, it should still be safe to eat if it shows no signs of spoilage.
 Check for any off smells, unusual texture, or discoloration.
-When in doubt, discard it to prevent foodborne illness.
+When in doubt, discard it to reduce the risk of foodborne illness.

 Does the type of container affect the shelf life of Black Garlic?